wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 The first experiment is to explore the relation between function latency and the invocation frequency.
 A driver keeps sending requests to the worker node at different frequencies, denoted as invocation per cycle (ipc), and the wall clock latency of the invocations are recorded.
+Results show that there are three possible scenarios.
+In the first scenario, the speed of arrival is higher than the speed of handling.
+Requests will start to accumulate in this case, which causes latencies to grow as the queue becomes longer.
+The paper calls this case as "over-invoked".